Chris Beaumont

-Christopher Paul Beaumont (born 5 December 1965) is an English retired professional footballer who played as a midfielder for several teams in the Football League(Stockport County being the club who held his heart though).
+Christopher Paul Beaumont (born 5 December 1965) is an English retired professional footballer who played as a midfielder for several teams in the Football League.
 Perhaps his best remembered spell was with Chesterfield which saw Beaumont score the winning goal in the 1996-97 FA Cup quarter final against Wrexham.
-He also came on as a substitute in the semi final against Middlesbrough at Old Trafford and set up Jamie Hewitt's dramatic equaliser to take the tie to a replay.
+He also came on as a substitute in the semi-final against Middlesbrough at Old Trafford and set up Jamie Hewitt's dramatic equaliser to take the tie to a replay.
 Beaumont played for the Spireites over 150 times and left the club in 2001 which resulted in a spell at Ossett Town.
-Beaumont used to run a post office but now works at a local secondary school in Sheffield as a head of year.
+Beaumont used to run a post office but now works at a local secondary school in Sheffield.
 He is known to attend frequent Stockport County matches when time allows.